TimoGuy/solanine_vulkan/etc/weapon_gameplay_todo.md

     - [ ] Combat interaction.
         - [ ] Parry tuning.
-            - [ ] Would wanna have good fudging so that player doesn't have to try to parry earlier than wanted.
+            - [ ] Would wanna have good fudging so that player doesn't have to try to overcompensate and parry earlier than wanted.

         - [ ]